 Emerging African Leaders Program: ELP

-The three-year leadership development program features:
+The three-year leadership program features:

 - Leadership trainings to help aspiring leaders imbue leadership skills necessary to navigate Africa out of poverty and underdevelopment.